-This two or three day course is designed to provide participants with an
+This two or three day course is specifically designed for occupational therapists who work with

 introduction to the Neuro-IFRAH® principles of management and a practical application of these principles to